-Back in 1995, Klaus Teubers released his masterpiece, The Settlers of Catan.
-For many people, this route-building and trading classic was the gateway game that introduced them into the hobby of modern board games.
-Fast-forward 20 years to 2015 and its sold more than 22 million copies, worldwide!
-While these days its now known as Catan, dont worry its still the superb game it always was.
+Back in 1995, Klaus Teuber released his masterpiece, The Settlers of Catan.
+For many people, this route-building and trading classic was the ‘gateway game’ that introduced them into the hobby of modern board games.
+Fast-forward 25 years to 2020 and it’s sold more than 32 million copies worldwide!
+While these days it’s known as Catan, don’t worry – it’s still the superb game it always was.

 You and your rival players land on the uninhabited island of Catan.
-Its made up of a series of hexagonal tiles that comprise of various lush, fertile terrains, perfect for colonising.
-Number tiles ranging from two to 12 are placed on the terrain hexes.
+It’s made up of a series of hexagonal tiles that represent various lush, fertile terrains, perfect for colonising.
+Number tiles – ranging from two to 12 – are placed on the terrain hexes.
 You all start the game by placing two humble settlements on corners of any two hexes, with a road leading out of it.
 Your aim is to acquire the right resources to construct more roads linking your settlements, building even more settlements, and also upgrading them into cities.

 For your first game of Catan, the rulebook suggests a set layout of the hex tiles and numbers.
-However, the set-up is of course modular, meaning you could lay out the island in any way you desire, thus creating a unique game and strategy required, each time.
+However, the set-up is of course modular, meaning you could lay out the island in any way you desire, thus creating a unique game requiring a unique strategy each time.
 No board game collection is complete without a copy of Catan!